jbee/jbee.github.io/purejin/index.md

 ## What about maven?
 Maven is part of the complexity problem.
 I you don't see that yet you will struggle to see why someone would prefer a library over a framework, code over annotations yadda yadda yadda.

 Take it as a hint.
 Maybe you feel that something isn't right?
 Then open your mind for the possibility that maven is one of those things and you'll understand eventually.

 ## How to learn it
 The [tests](https://github.com/jbee/purejin/tree/master/src/test.integration/test/java/test/integration/bind)
-for the binding API do illustrate what can be done and how to do it.
+for the binding API illustrate what can be done and how to do it.
 It's all ordinary [vanilla](http://en.wikipedia.org/wiki/Vanilla_software) code.
 Read it.

 Not very handy but it doesn't lie.
 A tour could be to look at